AdaptGrad: Adaptive Sampling to Reduce Noise: Introduction

 \section{Introduction}

-Explanation for deep learning model is a critical part of Artificial Intelligence (AI) applications with human interaction.
-For instance, explanation methods are crucial in these data-sensitive and decision-sensitive fields like medical image analysis \cite{alvarez2018towards}, financial data analysis \cite{zhou2023explainable} and autonomous driving \cite{abid2022meaningfully}.
+Explanation of the deep learning model is a critical part of applications of artificial intelligence (AI) with human interaction.
+For example, explanation methods are crucial in these data-sensitive and decision-sensitive fields such as medical image analysis \cite{alvarez2018towards}, financial data analysis \cite{zhou2023explainable} and autonomous driving \cite{abid2022meaningfully}.
 Additionally, given the prevalence of personal data protection laws in most countries and regions, fully black-box AI models may face intense legal scrutiny \cite{doshi2017towards}.

 In recent years, some explanation methods have attempted to explain neural network decisions by visualizing the decision rationale and feature importance \cite{nauta2023anecdotal}.
 These local explanation techniques aim to provide explanations for individual samples.
-Moreover, the explanation process of these methods often leverage the gradients of the neural network.
-For instance, Grad-CAM \cite{selvaraju2017grad}, Grad-CAM++ \cite{chattopadhay2018grad}, and Score-CAM \cite{wang2020score} utilize gradients to generate the weight of class activation maps.
+Moreover, the explanation process of these methods often leverages the gradients of the neural network.
+For example, Grad-CAM \cite{selvaraju2017grad}, Grad-CAM++ \cite{chattopadhay2018grad}, and Score-CAM \cite{wang2020score} use gradients to generate the weights of class activation maps.

-Gradients of input samples are the critical information for analyzing the deep neural networks \cite{springenberg2015striving}.
-However, these gradients often contain a significant amount of noise.
-This is due to the complex structure and numerous parameters in neural networks \cite{montavon2017explaining}.
-As mentioned in \cite{adebayo2018sanity, kindermans2019reliability, yeh2019fidelity}, these noise could severely affect the explanation method on mining the latent learning features.
-Moreover, caused by both local noise and gradient saturation, the sample gradients could not accurately explain the influence of sample values on model decisions \cite{sundararajan2017axiomatic}.
-Therefore, smoothing out the noise in gradients is an important approach to improve the interpretability of the model.
+Gradients of input samples are critical information for analyzing deep neural networks \cite{springenberg2015striving}.
+However, these gradients often contain a significant amount of noise, primarily due to the complex structure and numerous parameters in neural networks \cite{montavon2017explaining}.
+As highlighted in \cite{adebayo2018sanity, kindermans2019reliability, yeh2019fidelity}, this noise can significantly affect the ability of explanation methods to extract latent learning features.
+Furthermore, caused by both local noise and gradient saturation, sample gradients may fail to accurately explain the influence of input values on model decisions \cite{sundararajan2017axiomatic}.
+Therefore, reducing the noise in gradients is an important step toward improving the interpretability of deep learning models.